crowplexus/yu-pan-ko/basics.md

 This language also uses a different order for phrases, rather than the usual Subject-Verb-Object (SVO), the subject and the object swap places, Object-Verb-Subject (OVS)
 ## Vowels and Consonants (IPA)
-If you wanna hear the sounds for yourself, copy one of these characters and go to [this website](https://www.ipachart.com/)...
+If you wanna hear the sounds for yourself, copy one of these characters and go to [this website](https://www.ipachart.com/).

-Vowels hold the sounds of their IPA counterparts (except E, it's pronounced more like the Portuguese "é"...)
 ### Open Vowels
 - /a/ -> A
 - /ɒ/ -> O